-Yes, I write a ton of poetry and post the occasional photograph, but what exactly is Flawed Masterpieces about?
-To quote my about section, it’s an exploration of art to it’s furthest boundaries, but how does that get me ranked in Google’s almighty search engines?
+Yes, I write a ton of poetry and post the occasional photograph, but what exactly are Flawed Masterpieces about?
+To quote my about section, it’s an exploration of art to its furthest boundaries, but how does that get me ranked in Google’s almighty search engines?

 As if afraid of repeating in the footsteps of Emily Dickinson’s ghost and being doomed to a life of obscurity, it hit me.

 My niche is quite simply, how to become a renaissance man.